aetperf/aetperf.github.io/_posts/2020-04-11-Fitting-a-logistic-curve-to-time-series-in-Python.md

 - plot the proportional growth rate as a function of $D$
 - try to find a range where this curve is close to linear

-If we actually find a "large" range of data for which the proportional growth rate is a linear function of $D$:
+If we actually find a "large" interval of data for which the proportional growth rate is a linear function of $D$:
 - find the coefficients of the linear function $y=ax+b$ using a linear regression
 - compute $L$ and $k$ from these coefficient ($k=b$, $L=-k/a$)
-- find a value of $t_0$ such that the logistic curve is as close as possible to the data on the range of data (for which the proportional growth rate is a linear function of $D$)
+- find a value of $t_0$ such that the logistic curve is as close as possible to the data on the interval of data (for which the proportional growth rate is a linear function of $D$)

 Note that this process is very subjective!
-When applied to real data, we rarely find a strictly linear proportional growth rate and can very different sigmoid shapes just by choosing different ranges on which we apply the linear regression.
-Just because we can fin a line to a point cloud does not mean that we should.
+When applied to real data, we rarely find a strictly linear proportional growth rate and can very different sigmoid shapes just by choosing different intervals on which we apply the linear regression.
+Just because we can technically fit a line to a point cloud does not mean that it is justified.

 ![png](https://imgs.xkcd.com/comics/linear_regression.png "source: https://xkcd.com/1725/")